-Beyond adopting an anti-harassment policy and procedures for its employees, the employer must undertake immediate and appropriate corrective action - including discipline proportionate to the seriousness of the offense - when it learns of a violation.97 Whether the employer has responded in a prompt and reasonable manner depends on all the underlying facts and circumstances, and the harassment victim's own conduct may be a relevant factor.
+Beyond adopting an anti-harassment policy and procedures for its employees, the employer must undertake immediate and appropriate corrective action - including discipline proportionate to the seriousness of the offense - when it learns of a violation.
+Whether the employer has responded in a prompt and reasonable manner depends on all the underlying facts and circumstances, and the harassment victim's own conduct may be a relevant factor.
 Thus, in Coates v.
-Sundor Brands, Inc.,98 the Eleventh Circuit found that the employer's reaction to a complaint was adequate, even though delayed for a period of twenty months, because the employee's initial allegations were not sufficiently specific to warrant an earlier response by the employer.
+Sundor Brands, Inc., 113 the Eleventh Circuit found that the employer's reaction to a complaint was adequate, even though delayed for a period of twenty months, because the employee's initial allegations were not sufficiently specific to warrant an earlier response by the employer.
 The plaintiff originally requested that no work assignment be changed, forcing her continued regular contact with the harasser, and repeatedly assured the human resources manager that the circumstances were fine.
-The employer took immediate action to suspend the harasser when the plaintiff was finally candid about her problems.99 In some cases, alleged harassers who were discharged but later exonerated have sued their employers.
+The employer took immediate action to suspend the harasser when the plaintiff was finally candid about her problems.
+114 In some cases, alleged harassers who were discharged but later exonerated have sued their employers.
 The employer has usually prevailed, however, as long as the decision to fire or otherwise discipline the suspected perpetrator was based on a good faith belief of misconduct after an adequate investigation was performed.
-"The real issue is whether the employer reasonably believed the employee's allegation [of harassment] and acted on it in good faith, or to the contrary, the employer did not actually believe the co-employee's allegation but instead used it as a pretext for an otherwise discriminatory dismissal."100
+"The real issue is whether the employer reasonably believed the employee's allegation [of harassment] and acted on it in good faith, or to the contrary, the employer did not actually believe the co-employee's allegation but instead used it as a pretext for an otherwise discriminatory dismissal."115

 Even before the High Court's latest decisions, lower court rulings suggested that the most effective defensive strategy for employers to avoid liability for a hostile work environment was a proactive approach.
 Thus, in McKenzie v.
-Illinois Department of Transportation,101 the "prompt and remedial action" taken by the state employer in barring further workplace contacts between the allegedly harassing co-worker and the complainant was held to prevent recovery on a hostile environment claim.
-In addition,
+Illinois Department of

-97 See Skidmore v.
+&lt;sup>112 See Skidmore v.
 Precision Printing and Packaging, Inc., 188 F.3d 606 (5th Cir.
 1999)(employer not liable because it took "prompt remedial action" when it instructed alleged harasser to leave plaintiff alone and moved her to a new shift even though no investigation was conducted until complaint was filed with EEOC six months later); Mockler v.
 Multnomah County, 140 F.3d 808 813 (9th Cir.
 1998).

-^{98 164} F.3d 1361 (llth Cir.
+F.3d 1361 (llth Cir.
 1999).

-99 See also Indest v.
+&lt;sup>114 See also Jackson v.
+Arkansas Dep't of Education, 272 F.3d 1020 (8th Cir.
+2001) (employer entitled to raise Ellerth defense against sexual harassment claims of a former secretary who did not report the alleged harassment for nine months); Gawley v.
+Indiana University, 276 F.3d 301 (7th Cir.
+2002) (seven month delay by a campus police officer in reporting alleged sexual harassment through her employer's formal complaint procedures blocked her claims for both harassment and retaliation); Indest v.
 Freeman Decorating, Inc., 164 F.3d 258 (5th Cir.
-1999)(employer not liable for a vice president's sexual harassment when it took prompt and effective action upon learning of the situation); Van Zant v.
+1999) (employer not liable for a vice president's sexual harassment when it took prompt and effective action upon learning of the situation); Van Zant v.
 KLM Royal Dutch Airlines, 80 F.3d 708, 715 (2d Cir.
-1996)(employer's response prompt where it began investigation on the day that complaint was made, conducted interviews within two days, and fired harasser within ten days); Steiner v.
+1996) (employer's response was prompt where it began investigation on the day that complaint was made, conducted interviews within two days, and fired harasser within ten days); Steiner v.
 Showboat Operating Co., 25 F.3d 1459 (9th Cir.
-1994), cert. denied, 513 U.S. 1082 (1995)(employer's response to complaints inadequate despite eventual discharge of harasser where it did not seriously investigate or strongly reprimand supervisor until after plaintiff filed charge with state FEP agency).
+1994), cert. denied, 513 U.S. 1082 (1995) (employer's response to complaints inadequate despite eventual discharge of harasser where it did not seriously investigate or strongly reprimand supervisor until after plaintiff filed charge with state FEP agency).